 6. Weather appropriate accessories: Summer Babies

-This one may seem like a no-brainer to you but it was not so for me - I'll chalk it up to pregnancy / baby brain.
-Turns out the trusted mom friends referred to above had had their babies in a different season than me.
-My June baby didn't really need long sleep newborn onesies and stroller bunting right away - but she did need a sunhat if I was ever going to be able to leave the house without endangering her perfectly white skin (you may or may not know this but sunscreen is not recommended for the brand-news even if it's the good non-toxic stuff.)
-This means as a mom to a summer baby you will go to great lengths to cover up your precious baby without overheating her.
+This one may seem like a no-brainer to you, but it was not so for me -- I'll chalk it up to pregnancy / baby brain.
+Turns out the trusted mom friends referred to above had their babies in a different season than me.
+My June baby didn't really need long sleep newborn onesies and stroller bunting right away -- but she did need a sunhat if I was ever going to be able to leave the house without endangering her perfectly white skin (you may or may not know this but sunscreen is not recommended for the brand-news, even if it's the good, non-toxic stuff.)
+This means that as a mom to a summer baby, you will go to great lengths to cover up your precious baby without overheating her.
 Our last-minute purchase was this newborn sunhat.
-Given a do-over I would have gone with a more eco-friendly option like Under the Nile or this adorable one by Kate Quinn Organics.
+Given a do-over, I would have gone with a more eco-friendly option like Under the Nile or this adorable one by Kate Quinn Organics.
 Here's a great roundup of what you need to know about organic baby clothing.

-On the flip side, winter-baby-mamas have it even harder.
-Keeping your newborn - and you! - warm when you venture outside is not an easy feat.
-Cold weather items to consider include stroller muffs, a coat with a pouch for babywearing and the above-mentioned bunting for the stroller.
+On the flip side, winter mamas have it even harder.
+Keeping your newborn -- and you! -- warm when you venture outside is not an easy feat.
+Cold weather items to consider include stroller muffs, a coat with a pouch for babywearing, and the above-mentioned bunting for the stroller.
 You do NOT want to be homebound, mama.

 8. Baby Hangers

 Turns out, those tiny little dressers have tiny little drawers that fit very little of the wardrobe you have carefully selected for your new arrival.
-By the time you neatly fold all of the swaddles, sleep sacs, burp cloths, bibs, onesies and PJs you don't have any room left for baby's dresses, sweaters, coats, etc. So you turn to the closet to put away the rest and find yourself trying to jam baby's tiny little frock onto a full-size hanger.
-Probably makes sense to buy small hangers for small clothes - but go the eco-friendly route like Little Dundi's adorable patterned hangers made from recycled paperboard and sized perfectly for infant duds.
+By the time you neatly fold all of the swaddles, sleep sacs, burp cloths, bibs, onesies, and pajamas, you don't have any room left for baby's dresses, sweaters, coats, etc. You then turn to the closet to put away the rest and find yourself trying to jam baby's tiny little frock onto a full-size hanger.
+Probably makes sense to buy small hangers for small clothes -- but go the eco-friendly route with Little Dundi's adorable patterned hangers, made from recycled paperboard and sized perfectly for infant duds.

 Your baby is tiny and perfect.
 Your baby is only this tiny and perfect for a very short period of time.
 One of the things I'm most grateful